liviogueraa/EAMT-Statistical-Consulting/README.md

 To run the Analysis first open the `EAMT-Statistical-Consulting.Rproj` folder.
 Then make sure every required R package is installed.
 And finally the `analysis/complete-analysis-code.Rmd` can be ran or instead knitted into a .pdf or .html file.
 An output example is already present (`analysis/complete-analysis-code.html`).

-This work is purely intended for academic purposes.